adlnet/CATAPULT/docs/cts/index.markdown

 <figure>
   <img src="{{ '/cts/img/navbar.png'| relative_url }}" />
-  <figcaption>The navigation bar, showing (from left to right) the Catapult logo, Home link, New Course button,
+  <figcaption>The navigation bar, showing (from left to right) the Catapult logo, Home link, "New Course" button,
-  New Test button, and User button.</figcaption>
+  "New Test" button, and "User" button.</figcaption>
 </figure>

 #### Test Result Indicators

-The CTS used a combination of symbol, color, and (when space allows) text to indicate the result of conformance testing for assignable units (AUs), blocks, and courses.
+The CTS uses a combination of symbol, color, and (when space allows) text to indicate the result of conformance testing for assignable units (AUs), blocks, and courses.
 These test result indicators are used by the [Course List](#course-list) and [Test Details](#test-details) pages, among others.
 The different types of indicator are as
 follows: